-Today’s prompt: The pain of pain meds – Pain medication prescriptions are difficult to obtain and scary to use.
+Today's prompt: Pain medication prescriptions are difficult to obtain and scary to use.
 What horror stories do you have because of new laws?
 Maybe you have been treated badly at the pharmacy or by family members?

 The last ten years have been kind to me.
 I believe a large part of that has to do with the fact that I have taken much more responsibility for my health and wellness.
 I attribute a lot of that to the transition into Auntie Stress.
 The techniques, tools and strategies I use go a long way to addressing and undressing my stress.